-The concept of eco-sustainability is nowadays an important issue, for building products manufacturers too.
 Benefits in indoor environment when using products with low VOC emissions are unquestionable: this is a main reason why some building product manufacturers started to study a green technology and lines of "eco" products which strongly decrease indoor pollution, consequently giving benefits to human health.

-This work describes the contribution of a worldwide adhesive company on sustainability and green technology.
+This work describes the contribution of a worldwide adhesive company on sustainability and green technology, analyzing all possible formulations of an adhesive in terms of indoor air benefits.

-The same approach will be applied to other construction products in order to certify them as "very low VOC" in markets.
+The same approach is going to be applied to other construction products in order to certify them as "very low VOC" in markets.